How to Grip a Pistol and Master Recoil

 No. 89 rubber bands from an office supply store

-Either way, while resting in dry practice (or some other downtime), do a set with these bands to strengthen the backs of your hands and prevent injuries.
+Either way, sneak some sets in during downtime with these bands to strengthen the backs of your hands.
+It'll prevent injuries.

 The Path to Better Pistol Shooting